stnuessl/libvci/README.md

 INSTALLING
 ----------

-Library needs Linux version >= 2.6.22 (eventfd) and is tested to be compilable with gcc 4.x.x.
+Library needs Linux version >= 2.6.22 (eventfd) and glibc version >= 2.9
+and is tested to be compilable with gcc 4.x.x.

 	$ git clone git://github.com/stnuessl/libvci
 	$ mkdir libvci/build